Instruments and Teachers

 This year tuition will be offered in singing and the following instruments: violin, violoncello, viol (viola da gamba), recorder, traverso (baroque flute), renaissance reeds (shawm, dulcian), harpsichord, baroque oboe, and lute instruments.

 If you are interested in playing an early music instrument not shown in the short list above, please contact the organizers!
+It is possible to hire instruments if you don’t have your own.

 - Traverse flute / Sini Vahervuo